techpark-119/Baitussalam/README.md

  * "##" represents main heading and "#" represents sub-heading.
  * Next to ##, there is a number in round brackets that specifies the page no. of slides where the assignment is actually located.
  * "------" horizontal line represents the start of next exercise of the same concept after one, whereas "_____" represents that the next exercise is from the different concept.
+ * "@" represents function,property,variable,object,array or any other term name. e.g: @math.random, property @color of object @car.
  * Audio files inside the "Audio" folder are the recorded files of class lectures.
 Each class session audio is splitted into three parts (1),(2), and (3) respectively, otherwise it will exceed 100 MB and can't be published due to Github publish limit of 100 MB.
 That's why I said compromised above.
 Also, three parts of audio combined together represents one entire slide. e.g.: 01-01-2025 is slide 05 audio or can be called as "lecture audio"
  * Important files of other developers from their Repositories are also present and located in the "Outsiders" folder.
  * And finally, last but not the least, my own working and testing code during or after the class is also included and located in the "Work" folder.